-As smart home technologies gradually embrace the world around us, we begin to understand and appreciate the importance of wireless communications.
-Especially when those wireless connections are robust and efficient.
+As smart home technologies gradually embrace the world around us, we understand and appreciate the importance of wireless communications, especially when those wireless connections are robust and efficient.

 Fraunhofer and their ZEPOWEL lighthouse project have offered a new addition to the world’s wireless market.
 This technology has initiated the creation of hardware to make it energy-efficient and enable it to save energy.

-The project is examining the use of two sensor nodes.
-One of these nodes will control machines, and the other will evaluate the quality of air within the city.
+The project examines the use of two sensor nodes.
+One of these nodes will control machines, and the other will evaluate air quality within the city.

 Whether these sensors are surveilling property at night or monitoring the operation of machinery during a manufacturing process, there is a growing demand for using them to control and monitor activities.

 We see sensors that alert authorities if a window is suddenly opened and others that detect when a machine is wasting energy.
-And these is only a few examples of what they can do these days.
+And there are only a few examples of what they can do these days.

-Through the use of microcontrollers, these small units can analyze any scenario and then submit a wireless signal when specific criteria are met.
+These small units can analyze any scenario through microcontrollers and then submit a wireless signal when specific criteria are met.
 Experts see this usage skyrocketing in the new few years as millions of devices become wirelessly connected in a network using the Internet.
-More and more commercial and industrial operations will have a wireless connection to smart home technologies.
+More commercial and industrial operations will have a wireless connection to smart home technologies.

 Because of this energy demand, eight Fraunhofer Institutes combined to initiate the ZEPOWEL lighthouse project.
 Its objective was to create a highly energy-efficient sensor node.
 It is expected that they will introduce two solutions very soon.

 One of these solutions pertains to a self-sufficient sensor node.
-It will supply itself with energy and collect its air samples to produce environmental data on air quality.
-The other node will serve to report and record the present status of various machinery, such as pumps and motors, to reduce their collective energy consumption.
+It will supply energy and collect air samples to produce environmental data on air quality.
+The other node will report and record the present status of various machineries, such as pumps and motors, to reduce their collective energy consumption.

 “The sensor node hardware that we have developed in the project sets itself apart because it can be constructed modularly from various building blocks, allowing it to be adapted to a range of applications,” stated Erik Jung.
 He is a project team member from the Fraunhofer Institute for Reliability and Microintegration IZM.

-The Fraunhofer Institute for Reliability and Microintegration has compiled each individual development from the various institutes to construct a whole functional unit.
+The Fraunhofer Institute for Reliability and Microintegration has compiled each development from the various institutes to construct a functional unit.

 Jung also points out, “A number of partners have contributed their insights on how to create efficient chips and control electronics, while others have offered their expertise on constructing small and efficient batteries and energy converters, and on secure wireless protocols.”